mathcunha/mesosmonitor/README.md

 # Monitoring Apache Mesos Resources
 The adoption of container based solutions is increasing dramatically among IT companies.
 Reports recently presented by Docker shows this adoption in terms of numbers (http://blog.docker.com/2015/01/docker-project-2014-a-whirlwind-year-in-review/).
-But as more containers are being executed by a company, a new challenge arises, which is related to the monitoring of the containers and its computational resources.
-This situation leads us to the project Apache Mesos, with the help of Mesos it's possible to keep a track of the current status of the containers, the amount of computational resources available and the amount of computational resources actually in use.
+But as more containers are being executed by a company, a new challenge arises, which is manage the containers deployments and its hosts computational resources (e.g., cpus, memory, storage).
+This situation leads us to the project Apache Mesos, with the help of Mesos it's possible to automate the containers deployment into a cluster of hosts (i.e. slaves), the cluster computational resources are the sum of all slaves computational resources, so Mesos gives an unified view of the resources.
+While there is resource, is possible to deploy a new container.

-Now the company have a fault tolerant datacenter managed by Mesos and a view of the current status of resource usage and containers, since Mesos does not keep a computational resource usage history.
-But, what if were possible to keep a track of resource usage during a time?
-If these informations were stored, it would be easy to understand the datacenter behavior when a Mesos node is not working, or a container is executed.
+Since Mesos provides only a view of the resource usage current status and does not keep its history.
+Mesos users are unable to understand the datacenter behavior when, as example, a Mesos node is not working.
+Or the period of the day/week/month when the computational resources are been heavily consumed.
+In this context, if a snapshot of the current view were stored in an given rate, such as one snapshot per minute, it would be possible to better understand the cluster behavior.
+And more!
+What if these informations were stored at Elasticsearch?
+It would be possible to build beautiful resource graphs and to do some data analysis.

+Before we continue, let's introduce projects Docker, Mesos and Elasticsearch.

 ##What is Docker?